-Sure formal 360 tools are a GREAT way to get structured, anonymous feedback.
+Formal 360 feedback assessments are a GREAT way to get structured, anonymous feedback.
 I’ve learned a great deal from them over the years, and helped leaders at all levels do the same.
 But the truth is, what makes these tools valuable is always the conversation that follows.
-If a formal 360 is not available or not practical in your organization, you can achieve similar results through your own listening tour.
+If a formal 360 feedback tool is not available or not practical in your organization, you can achieve similar results through your own listening tour.

 “Rachel” came to me frustrated by the feedback she’d been getting from her boss.
 She felt completely misunderstood.
 When I asked her what others in the organization thought, she admitted she hadn’t asked.

-We identified 3 simple questions she would ask her boss, her peers, and her direct reports.
-She went off an a 2 week listening tour.
+We identified 3 simple questions she would ask her boss, her peers, and her direct reports, and off she went on a to conduct an informal DIY (Do It Yourself) 360 Feedback Assessment.
 When we met again to discuss the themes, she had learned a great deal.
-Most importantly she had made the strategic shift from, “my boss is a jerk,” to maybe there are some things I could be doing differently.
+Most importantly she had made the strategic shift from, “my boss is a jerk,” to a “maybe there are some things I could be doing differently” open mind.
 She made the changes, and life got better– for everyone.

 1. Get Your Head Right